Denison University: Rankings

-Denison was ranked tied for 36th in U.S. liberal arts colleges and 4th for “Most Innovative Schools” by the 2025 U.S. News & World Report Best Colleges Ranking.
-The college also received an “A” overall grade from Niche, who also placed them as the 2nd best liberal arts college in Ohio.
-Denison's websites states they were ranked 43rd in “Smartest Liberal Arts Colleges in America” by Business Insider.
-In 2024, Washington Monthly ranked Denison 53rd among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+Denison was ranked tied for 34th in liberal arts college the U.S. by the 2025 U.S. News & World Report Best Colleges Ranking, which also ranked Denison in the “Most Innovative Schools” category.
+The college also received an “A” overall grade from Niche, who also ranked them as the 42nd best liberal arts college in the country.
+In 2025, Washington Monthly ranked Denison 36th among all liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

+Although the Princeton Review does not give colleges overall ratings, it ranked Denison in 2026 as having the 2nd happiest students, the 2nd best career services, the 4th best classroom experience, and the 6th best quality of life compared with all colleges in the country.